savbran/linuxapps/README.md

 - [LibreOffice](https://www.libreoffice.org "LibreOffice") - A powerful office suite.
 - [Master PDF Editor](https://code-industry.net/masterpdfeditor/ "Master PDF Editor") - Multifunctional PDF Editor.
+- [PDF Arranger](https://github.com/jeromerobert/pdfarranger "github.com/jeromerobert/pdfarranger") - Small and intuitive application, which helps the user to merge, split, rotate, crop and rearrange their pdf documents.
+I use inkscape to modify the pdf (single page), then PDF arranger to re-join the modified pdf single pages into one document.
 - [Scribus](https://www.scribus.net "Scribus") - Page layout and desktop publishing for Linux.
 - [Xournal](http://xournal.sourceforge.net/ "Xournal") - Application for notetaking, sketching, keeping a journal using a stylus.
 Very useful also for PDF editing and save.